Valeo Behavioral Health Care History

 Also in 2001, Valeo acquired the Community Residence Program from Menninger Clinic, a long-term residential care program for individuals experiencing mental illness, specializing in dual diagnosis.

 Our organization was originally established as a result of the Community Mental Health Center Act in the 1960’s to apply for federal mental health grants.
 We have grown to three corporations, Valeo Behavioral Health Care, Valeo Community Residence Program, and The Valeo Foundation.
-Today, we offer 24-hour crisis services and have expanded services to include 29 programs throughout eight locations and provide community outreach to Topeka Rescue Mission, area hospitals, Shawnee County Jail, Law Enforcement, and individuals in their homes.
-We employ approximately 360 staff including doctors, nurses, psychiatrists, social workers, counselors, technicians, case managers, and peer support specialists.
-We serve an average 7,000 residents in Shawnee County each year, and partner with 80+ agencies and companies to coordinate services.
+Today, we offer 24-Hour crisis services and have expanded services to include 29 programs throughout eight locations and provide community outreach to Topeka Rescue Mission, area hospitals, Shawnee County Jail, Law Enforcement, and individuals in their homes.
+We employ approximately 320 staff including doctors, nurses, psychiatrists, social workers, counselors, technicians, case managers, and peer support specialists.
+We serve an average 7,000 residents in Shawnee County each year, and partner with 100+ agencies and companies to coordinate services.

 We are involved in evidence-based practice research, providing valuable outcomes information for the University of Kansas and Dartmouth University to develop best practices for Supported Employment, Integrated Dual Diagnosis Treatment, Illness Management & Recovery, Supported Education, and Family Psychoeducation.